charguer/tlc/README.md

 Description
 ===========

-TLC is a general purpose Coq library that provides an alternative to Coq's standard library.
+TLC is a general-purpose library that provides an alternative to Coq's standard library.

-   - TLC takes as axiom extensionality, classical logic and indefinite description (Hilbert's epsilon).
-These axioms allow for significantly simpler formal definitions in many cases.
+   - TLC relies on the axioms of
+     functional extensionality,
+     propositional extensionality,
+     and indefinite description (also known as Hilbert's epsilon operator).
+     The consequences of these axioms include
+     the law of the excluded middle
+     as well as proof irrelevance.
+     Accepting these axioms often makes life significantly simpler.
-   - TLC takes advantage of the type class mechanism.
+   - TLC takes advantage of Coq's type class mechanism.
      In particular, this allows for common operators and lemma names for all container data structures and all order relations.
-   - TLC includes the optimal fixed point combinator, which can be used for building arbitrarily-complex recursive and co-recursive definitions.
+   - TLC includes the optimal fixed point combinator, which allows arbitrarily-complex recursive and co-recursive definitions.
    - TLC provides a collection of tactics that enhance the default tactics provided by Coq.
-These tactics help constructing more concise and more robust proof scripts.
+These tactics help construct more concise and more robust proof scripts.

 Status:

-   - TLC compiles with Coq v8.6 (tags are available for prior versions).
+   - The current version of TLC works with Coq 8.6 and 8.7.
    - TLC 2.0 (beta) was released in November 2017, with a complete polishing phase.

 Compatibility:

    - Disclaimer: to allow improving the design of TLC, backward compatibility is not guaranteed.
    - TLC should not be incompatible with use of the standard library.

 License
 =======

-All the files from TLC are distributed under the GNU-LGPL license.
+All files in TLC are distributed under the GNU-LGPL license.

 If you need a more permissive license, please contact the author.